GNOME/at-spi2-core/devel-docs/at-spi3.rst

 AT-SPI 3 roadmap
 ================

+Note: this document may be obsolete.
+See also new-protocol.rst.

 This document is a place to collect changes that we should consider for a future version of the API.